aniket26/Google-Map-Navigation-Add-On/README.md

 We've also used Google Maps API Key for the Android Version

 The orientation of the application has been set to Potrait view for better visualization.

+The .apk file can be accessed, downloaded and installed on your Android phones from app > app-release.apk